-When you click the little live video button on Facebook you have a three second countdown, before the broadcast begins.
-We all took a deep breath the first time we clicked into our first live broadcast with Martin Goldberg, our Senior Curator of Scottish History and Archaeology, as he welcomed people into our Celts exhibition on 23 June 2016.
+When you click the little live video button on Facebook you have a three-second countdown, before the broadcast begins*.
+I took a deep breath before clicking into our first live broadcast with Martin Goldberg, our Senior Curator of Scottish History and Archaeology, as he welcomed people into our Celts exhibition on 23 June 2016.

 Why live video?